Skip to main content

 Step One: Create a Slack Interaction Payloads Integration in Torq

-1. Navigate to Integration: Go to Build > Integrations > Triggers > Slack Interaction Payloads, and click Add.
+1. Navigate to Integration: Build > Integrations > Triggers > Slack Interaction Payloads, then click Add.

 1. Enter a meaningful name for the integration, such as slack-interaction-payloads, and click Add.

-2. Copy URL: In the table, locate the integration you created and copy the endpoint URL.
-Use this as the Request URL when subscribing to Slack interactive events.
+Use this URL as the Request URL when subscribing to Slack interactive events.

 Step Two: Subscribe to Interactive Events and Create Shortcuts in Slack

-1. Access Slack Apps: Visit the Slack App Dashboard.
+1. Open the Slack API dashboard: Slack App Dashboard.

 Step Three: Interact with Slack to Trigger the Torq Workflow